 Her ensembles have perfomed widely in California, the western US, AB and BC at festivals like: Whole Earth Festival (Davis, CA); Sierra Nevada World Music Festival (CALIF); War Child (Nelson, BC); Canmore Children's Festival (Canmore, AB); Market Fest (Nelson, BC); Star Belly Jam (Crawford Bay, BC; )Shambhala Music Festival (Salmo, BC); and Kelowna Life and Arts Festival among many more.

 As well, she has performed (drums and vocals) live on radio stations: KVMR FM (Nevada City, CA ) Radio Tamba (Tambacounda, Senega, west Africa) and CJLY (Nelson, BC).

 It was 1994 when Marilyn first picked up the sticks after taking a west African dance course in college, and her life changed for the better.
-That course, with its live drumming and traditional tribal dance, inspired her to buy a drum and hitchhike to California to immerse herself in west African music and dance.
-Marilyn now offers an authentic, polyrhythmic style built through 20 years of traditional tribal drumming and dance study, and she plays a drum kit like no other.
-Her rhythmic style is smooth with a serious drive and smatterings of original digital sound samples.
-Her vocal style is original and rich.
-That Marilyn sings while she plays gives her drumming a very melodic feel, and her ability to connect with the audience makes her an engaging performer.
+That course, with its live drumming and traditional tribal dance, inspired her to buy a djembe and hitchhike to California to immerse herself in west African music and dance by studying under master drummers and dancers.
+Marilyn was gifted with this knowledge and asked to share it with the world.
+Ever since, she has lived her life by the drum.
+Marilyn now offers an authentic, polyrhythmic style built through years of traditional tribal drumming and dance study and innovative experimentation.
+She plays a drum kit like no other.
+Her rhythmic style is smooth with a serious drive, and her vocal style is soulful and rich.
+That she sings while she drums gives Marilyn's playing a very melodic feel, and her ability to connect with the audience makes her an engaging performer.

-Listed in the Female Drummers Hall of Fame (Top 50) by Drum Asylum, Marilyn's experience lends an earthy feel to Soundserious music.
+Marilyn's experience lends a potent, earthy feel to Soundserious music.